-The southwest and southeast corners of our country are the hardest hit, though the biggest changes in unemployment rates over the last year occurred in some of the northern central states and in the south.
+The current unemployment rate in the United States is 7.6%, meaning an estimated 11.8 million people are without full-time jobs.
+The southwest and southeast corners of the country remain the hardest hit, though the biggest changes in unemployment rates over the last few years occurred in some of the northern central states and in the south.

 24.1% have been unemployed between 5 and 14 weeks, while 18.8% spent about a month or less unemployed.